How to get Help

 Searching on other engines such as Yahoo or Lycos may help as well.

-For the most effective use of the list, make sure you try researching the problem on your own first.
+For the most effective use of the Forums, make sure you try researching the problem on your own first.
 That way, you will have a better idea of how to phrase your question and it will show that you have invested some time trying to solve it.
 Then, when you are ready to post, include relevant information about what is going wrong, what you tried, what you are trying to do, and any error messages.
 If it is hardware related, always include the make and model.

 Personal tools